patriciarealini/expo/tasking.md

 - Cards to hold the order details.
   - Cards should have a button to mark as completed/picked up.
 In future iterations I would like to have a button in the nav bar or in the footer that takes you to a display of completed orders.
   - It would be user friendly to provide the pickup ETA with a timer that counts down to that time next to it.
+  - When the ETA time has been passed, tickets could vhange color to red to indicate that they are overdue.
   - It would be cool to use CSS Transitions to flip the cards to reveal the contents of the order.

 #### Things I Need To Learn To Do